amkokot/GwentVision/README.md

 ## Compatibility and current testing

 For reliable recognition, use a 16:9 GWENT resolution, such as 1280×720, 1920×1080, or 3840×2160.
 Clearly letterboxed displays are normalized automatically.
-If an unfamiliar aspect ratio cannot be mapped safely, recognition pauses rather than updating the deck from uncertain screen regions.

-Battlefield cosmetics do not require separate configuration because card identity is matched from visible card artwork rather than the board texture.
-Hands-on testing has primarily used one Windows laptop and the default battlefield.
-The automated validation suite covers resolution bounds, dark and textured backgrounds, letterboxing, and fail-closed handling for unknown layouts, but reports from other hardware, scaling settings, resolutions, and battlefield cosmetics are especially useful.

 ## Project boundaries